GEEK FREE

 Actions by You

 First of all, don’t panic!
 These vulnerabilities were not discovered by hackers, but by researchers who study the intricacies of processor designs, theorize methods of exploiting them, and then build tests to determine if the exploits actually work.
-Then they present their findings to the designers or manufacturers, in this case in June 2017, and do not go public until time has been allowed to fix the vulnerability, unless there is no timely response by the manufacturer or it gets leaked.
+Then they present their findings to the designers or manufacturers, in this case in June 2017, and do not go public until time has been allowed to fix the vulnerability unless there is no timely response by the manufacturer or it gets leaked.
 Once the vulnerability has been made known to the public, the hackers may go to work to figure out how to use it to exploit any unpatched systems, so update everything on your computer or device that is recommended for these vulnerabilities as soon as it is available.
-Since an exploit of these vulnerabilities requires placement of malware on your computer, as always be diligent about practicing safe browsing and email reading.
+Since an exploit of these vulnerabilities requires the placement of malware on your computer, as always be diligent about practicing safe browsing and email reading.
 The type of malware required will not look like any other malware and will not likely be detected by your antivirus and antimalware protection until some actual exploits have been seen.

 Microsoft Windows support has detailed instructions on protecting your Windows devices against Spectre and Meltdown.
 Notice it also has links for the firmware updates from computer manufacturers.
 As mentioned in the link, Microsoft included Windows operating system fixes in the January Windows update already released.
-If you did not get the update and can’t get it by manually checking for updates, then it is likely that you either have non-Microsoft antivirus that has not been updated first or you have no antivirus installed.
-Also some computers with older AMD processors are temporarily blocked from updating because of problems the initial patch caused until Microsoft revises the update for them.
+If you did not get the update and can’t get it by manually checking for updates, then it is likely that you either have a non-Microsoft antivirus that has not been updated first or you have no antivirus installed.
+Also, some computers with older AMD processors are temporarily blocked from updating because of problems the initial patch caused until Microsoft revises the update for them.

 https://support.microsoft.com/en-us/help/4073757/protect-your-windows-devices-against-spectre-meltdown

-Apple support has information on their mitigation for iOS, macOS and tvOS.
+Apple support has information on their mitigation for iOS, macOS, and tvOS.

 https://support.apple.com/en-us/HT208394